Grendon, Northamptonshire: History

 The village is mentioned in the Domesday Book of 1086, when Grendon formed part of the hundred of Wymersley, which covered an area of 52 sqmi.
 Here it is listed as having three hides and one virgate and land enough for nine ploughs, twelve sochmen, three mills rendering 3 shillings, along with 30 acres of meadow.

 There is a village folklore about drunken revellers leaving the pub in olden days trying to fish the reflection of the moon from the brook; these characters became known as "Moonrakers".
 This story was reported by Thomas Sternberg in his 1851 book The Dialogue and Folk-lore of Northamptonshire, in which he reports that:

 "...the men of Grendon go by the name moonrakers, in consequence, it is said, of a party of them having once seen the moon reflected in a pool and attempted to draw it out by means of rakes, under the impression it was a cheese!"

 The village is twinned with Bois-Bernard in northern France.

 Trinity College, Cambridge, and the advowson

-The advowson of the church, including 12 acres (49,000 m²) of glebe land – including their common rights and village tithes, was granted in 1342, to King's Hall, Cambridge by Edward III.
+The advowson of the church, including 12 acres (49,000 m^{2}) of glebe land – including their common rights and village tithes, was granted in 1342, to King's Hall, Cambridge by Edward III.
 When Trinity College, Cambridge was founded in 1546, the advowson was transferred to the Master and Fellows of the new Trinity College.
 In 1780, following an enclosure act, the tithes were all reduced to a cash payment.
 The control of the living was transferred in 1926 to the Bishop of Peterborough.